atk4/data/docs/hooks.md

 - ability to collect response from callbacks
 - ability to break hooks (will stop any other hook execution)

-:php:ref:`Model` implements hook trait and defines various hooks which will allow you to execute code before or after various operations, such as save, load etc.
+{php:ref}`Model` implements hook trait and defines various hooks which will allow you to execute code before or after various operations, such as save, load etc.

 ## Model Operation Hooks